How To Make a Sourdough Starter – Beginner’s Guide

 What Is a Sourdough Starter?

 Sourdough starter is a fermented combination of flour and water used in place of commercial yeast.
-Basically, in the simplest terms, sourdough starter leavens dough.
+In simple terms, a sourdough starter leavens dough.

 As the grains ferment, the wild yeast produces carbon dioxide (aka bubbles).
 These bubbles eventually make your bread rise.